 It is not uncommon to find lichen and moss on fruit trees.
 They may both be in evidence or just one or the other, but is it a problem?
 Lichens are an indicator of low air pollution, so they are good in that way.
 Moss grows on the north side of trees in moist regions.
-Lichen also prefer moisture but they are a different organism all together.
+Lichen also prefers moisture but they are a different organism altogether.
 Over time, they will contribute to reduced tree vigor.
 Continue reading to see what you can do about fruit tree moss or lichen on your plants.

 About Moss and Lichen on Fruit Trees